 Most of the criticisms revolve around methodological issues, poor power and publication bias, although lack of a theoretical framework for positive findings is commented upon making the initial hypotheses implausible (Schwarzkopf 2014; https://onedrive.live.com/view.aspx?resid=DF3F7227F3844BE2%21100063&id=documents&authkey=!ALOGrXhpTQYuiIk&wdparaid=%20null).
+The study of psi fulfils many of the criteria put forward recently to remedy bias in the literature, prospective pre-registration, public availability of methodology and data, proper consideration of statistical methods and the gold standard: independent replications.
+The met-analysis also includes effect sizes and confidence intervals.

 To the non-statistician the debate may appear opaque, esoteric even because the discussion revolves around the relative merits of novel statistical techniques.
 It is easy to miss however, that what is actually at stake here is the decisiveness of statistics as scientific method precisely because it is vying for proof of concept in uncovering pseudoscience.
 In principle this seems like a reasonable assumption.
 It remains unlikely though that statistics alone will result in resolution, if no other reason that it is very difficult to control multiple confounds and a broader appeal to plausibility or lack thereof will be required.